 The New York Times and numerous other media outlets are reporting that Leonard Nimoy died earlier this morning at the age of 83.
 Our thoughts today are with his family and friends.

 StarTrek.com also has a very nice tribute to Mr. Nimoy, chronicling his extensive career on the stage, television, and the silver screen as well as his writing, poetry, photography, and other pursuits:

-Last year, after he had become a regular, active presence on Twitter, he announced that he was suffering from chronic obstructive pulmonary disease (COPD), and he attributed this to his years of smoking.
+Last year, after he had become a regular, active presence on Twitter, he announced that he was suffering from chronic obstructive pulmonary disease (COPD), which he attributed to his years of smoking.
 Mr. Nimoy gave up the habit decades ago and even allowed his image to be used by the American Cancer Society to promote smoking cessation programs.
 I still have one of the posters from back in the late 80s in which Spock advocated, “Don’t Smoke.
 Live Long and Prosper.
 Leave the Pack Behind.”